Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ## Step 2: Creating a commercetools payment

+Before the actual payment process, commercetools payment resource needs to be created by the merchant server.
-In the commercetools platform, payment is just a container of the current state of receiving and/or refunding money.
+In the commercetools platform, payment represents just a container of the current state of receiving and/or refunding money.
-The actual financial process is done by Adyen, which is connected with our extension module implementation.
-The commercetools [payment](https://docs.commercetools.com/api/projects/payments#payment) does not contain payment method-specific fields, so those are added as custom fields via a payment method-specific payment type.
+The actual financial process is performed behind the scenes by the extension module which processes commercetools payment payload supplied by the merchant server and exchanges it with Adyen API.
+The commercetools [payment](https://docs.commercetools.com/api/projects/payments#payment) does not contain by default all the required Adyen specific fields, so those have to be set as custom fields via a payment method-specific payment type.

 Specifying the **required** fields: